harshit2467/HacktoberFest2022/README.md

 ```
 - Then push
 ```
-git push origin my-new-branch
+git push
 ```

 - Create a new pull request from your forked repository

 ## Tips for contributors

 - PRs beyond our open issues are welcome but make sure your contributions are meaningful and beneficial to other users otherwise your PR may be closed and marked as ‘invalid’.
 - Issues before PRs.
 If you plan to make a contribution, please make sure there is an issue for it.
 You can either find an existing issue or open a new issue if none exists.
 - PRs fulfill all the required conditions will be labeled as "hacktoberfest-accepted" before merging.
+- If planning to Contribute a Code make sure it is not already present in the Repository
+- You can add any Coding Questions from any platform like **GFG , Leetcode , etc..**
+- Pseudo Code is acceptable.
+- Also Make sure to mention **Time Complexity and Space Complexcity**

 ## Ready to make a contribution?
-If you’re working on an open issue, read the CONTRIBUTING.MD file in the repo to get specific guidelines on how to work on that repo.
-Ask to be assigned to that issue before you start working on it.

-If you’re building a demo app, writing a tutorial or blog post, fork the README.MD file in the erx21/HacktoberFest2022 repo and make PR with a link to what you’ve worked on and an email address we can reach out to you to claim your swag on.

-You will receive a review, comment, and approval by a member of the Pusher team within a couple of days.
-All PRs accepted by the team will be marked as ‘hacktoberfest-accepted’ by October 31st.
+- All PRs accepted will be marked as ‘hacktoberfest-accepted’ by October 31st.

+## Swags🔥🔥

+To qualify for the **official Limited Edition HacktoberFest Shirt**, you must make four Pull Requests(PRs) between 1st Oct and 31st Oct.
+First**40,000** participants who complete the challenge will earn a **T-Shirt**